Asus ROG Maximus Z690 Extreme review: Glorious, luxurious motherboard excess

 The Asus ROG Maximum Z690 Extreme is truly a motherboard for the PC enthusiast who demands the best of the best, price be damned.

 Intel has finally rejoined the competitive landscape against AMD with its Z690 platform, matching high-end muscle with the ferocious Core i9-12900K CPU.
 With great power comes not-so-great pricing, however.
-The Asus ROG Maximus Z690 Extreme's $1,099 price tag eclipses the $649 price of past juggernaut motherboards like the X299 Asus Rampage VI Extreme, recasting what a high-end motherboard should cost.
+The Asus ROG Maximus Z690 Extreme's US$1,099 (AU$1,799) price tag eclipses the price of past juggernaut motherboards like the X299 Asus Rampage VI Extreme, recasting what a high-end motherboard should cost.

 We'll discuss the specs, features, and performance you should expect from a motherboard of this caliber, and whether it delivers enough to justify your purchase.